IABTechLab/uid2docs/docs/ref-info/glossary-uid.md

 <dt><MdxJumpAnchor id="gl-euid-framework">EUID framework</MdxJumpAnchor></dt>
 <dd>The European Unified ID (EUID) framework enables deterministic identity for advertising opportunities on the open internet for many <a href="../intro#participants">participants</a> across the advertising ecosystem.
 It enables logged-in experiences from publisher websites, mobile apps, and Connected TV (CTV) apps to monetize through programmatic workflows.
 Built as an open-source, standalone solution with its own unique namespace, the framework focuses on transparency and privacy.</dd>
-<dd>EUID operates in the European region, including many European countries, such as France, Italy, and Spain, some non-European countries, such as Iceland, and some other regions, such as the Azores, Martinique, and the United Kingdom.</dd>
+<dd>EUID operates in the European region, including many European countries, such as France, Italy, and Spain, some non-European countries, such as Iceland, and some other regions, such as the Azores, Martinique, and the United Kingdom.
+It was designed with EU privacy law compliance in mind.</dd>
 <dd>There are many similarities between UID2 and EUID, but they are completely separate, and their tokens are not interchangeable.</dd>

 </dl>